Lester Estelle II: Stars Go Dim

 Lester formed Stars Go Dim in 2007 with fellow Pillar Members Michael Wittig and Joey Avalos.
 Chris Cleveland is the group's lead Singer.
 Stars Go Dim is less metal based, unlike Pillar, and is more indie.
 Stars Go Dim released a self-titled EP in October 2008 and plan to release their debut record, Love Gone Mad, in August 2009.

 Now composed of Chris Cleveland, Michael Cleveland, Kyle Williams and Josh Roach, the band recently signed to Fervent Records (Word Entertainment).
 Stars Go Dim announced their major label released, self-titled debut in October 2015.
 Their first single is "You Are Loved".

 Kelly Clarkson

 While trading gear with a friend, Estelle found out about the audition to be Kelly Clarkson's drummer.
 Lester was chosen to go on the road with Kelly and he toured with her in the summer of 2013.
 He has been playing with Clarkson since then, and he also plays in her house band on The Kelly Clarkson Show.

+Personal life

+Lester married Lisa Byler in May, 2002.
+He has two daughters.
+He helps others with recording projects, advice, and drum lessons.
+Lester sometimes plays drums for Sunday morning worship services.